Overview

 Lever 2: Avoiding and Reducing Energy Consumption

-To enhance energy efficiency, we conducted a pilot project across several branches and at CIMB headquarters in Malaysia to better understand energy consumption patterns.
-Energy Champions were appointed at each location to identify and implement energy-saving initiatives, with energy usage monitored over several weeks.
+To enhance energy efficiency across our operations, we have conducted pilot projects at selected branches and at CIMB headquarters in Malaysia to better understand energy consumption patterns and identify opportunities for optimisation.

 Lever 3: Green Electricity